 Multi-Function Printer (MFP) & Scanner

 Having the option to scan important documents and print at home is a large part of being productive.
-It’s hard to do business without one these days, even with more and more companies going paperless.
+It’s hard to do business without a multifunction printer these days, even with more and more companies going paperless.
 It’s important to get an MFP that can handle all your tasks.

 Avoid Distractions If Possible